 - Optimal samples for diagnostic testing (upper versus lower respiratory tract samples)

-- Utility of existing and investigational antiviral agents
+- Utility of existing and investigational antiviral agents and other treatments

 - Host risk factors associated with poor clinical outcomes

 Public health and control

 - The long term public health strategy for control to minimise morbidity and mortality, but taking into account broader impacts of health, the economy and society

 - The optimal mix of case finding and isolation, contact tracing and quarantine, social distancing and personal hygiene

 - Optimal, yet pragmatic, infection control measures to prevent infections in health care facilities and residential aged care facilities

 Provenance: Commissioned; externally peer reviewed.

 - 1. Yin Y, Wunderink RG.
 MERS, SARS and other coronaviruses as causes of pneumonia.
 Respirology 2018; 23: 130–137.

 - 2. Chan JF, Lau SK, To KK, et al. Middle East respiratory syndrome coronavirus: another zoonotic betacoronavirus causing SARS‐like disease.
 Clin Microbiol Rev 2015; 28: 465–522.